Herero people: Cultural impact

 The Herero people take pride in their cattle, hence the culture of Herero requires women to wear their iconic fabric hats shaped like cow horns.
 They believe that the more cattle one has, the richer one is, making cattle a symbol of wealth.
 In celebrations such as marriages, cattle is normally eaten, whereas religious or ancestral veneration ceremonies involve the sacrifice of cows or other animals.

 Goats and sheep

 Goats and sheep are kept for their meat and milk.
 Goatskin is manufactured into child carriers and to create household ornaments.
 Goat dung, meanwhile, is considered medicinal; it is normally used to treat chickenpox.

 Horses and donkeys

 Horse and donkeys are common means of transport for the Herero.
 In cases of herding or searching for lost domestic animals, the Herero engage horses to carry out these activities.

 Some Herero people are believed to consume donkey meat.

 Dogs and chickens

 In the Herero culture, dogs are used by men for both hunting and herding.
-The Herero people tend to hunt to acquire meat, hide, and horns that are bartered for goods such as sugar, tea, and tobacco.
+The Herero people used to hunt to acquire meat, hide, and horns that are bartered for goods such as sugar, tea, and tobacco.

-Chickens are kept for their meat and eggs.
+Chicken are kept for their meat and eggs.